-There are several different types of environmental surveys that must be completed for wind and solar projects as outlined in the Government of Alberta's Wildlife Directive for Wind Energy Projects in Alberta (Wind Directive) and Alberta's Wildlife Directive for Solar Energy Projects in Alberta (Solar Directive).
-Alberta Utilities Commission (AUC) Rule 007 Applications for wind or solar power plants require some additional environmental surveys to support the Environmental Evaluation reports that are required for a wind or solar project.
-Environmental surveys, as required by the Wind and Solar Directives and AUC Rule 007, were conducted for the Project in 2023 by Maskwa Environmental Consulting.
-Some additional surveys will be completed between March and June this year.
+There are several different types of environmental surveys that must be completed for a wind project as outlined in the Government of Alberta's Wildlife Directive for Wind Energy Projects in Alberta (Wildlife Directive).
+Alberta Utilities Commission (AUC) Rule 007 Applications for wind power plants require some additional environmental surveys to support the Environmental Evaluation report that is required for a wind project.
+Environmental surveys, as required by the Wildlife Directive and AUC Rule 007, were conducted for the Project in 2021 and 2022 by Suncor Energy Inc. Repeat surveys for raptors and sharp-tailed grouse are being completed by ATCO between March and June this year.